alexgisby/imgur-album-downloader/readme.md

 requires you to register your application (and does other things like limit your downloads to 12,500 images per day), this script isn't bulletproof, but it is useful.

+## Installation

+The latest version can be installed using `pip`:
+    pip install --upgrade git+https://github.com/jmcurran/imgur-album-downloader.git@jmc001

 ## Requirements

 Python >= 3.3